amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 * Necessity = defense that otherwise criminal conduct is justifiable as it was necessary to avoid more serious harm
 * MPC Necessity
   * (1) D’s otherwise criminal conduct is justifiable if:
-    * D sought to avoid harm greater than the harm resulting from D’s conduct
+    * D **sought to avoid harm objectively greater** than the harm resulting from D’s conduct
       * Does not rely on the private judgement of D. The harm/evil sought to be avoided must actually be greater than that from the commission of the offense, regardless of D's belief
       * Not enough that actor beliefs conduct is sufficient to ameliorate the harm.
-Must believe it was necessary to avoid the evils
+Must believe it was **necessary to avoid the greater evil**
     * Statute does not explicitly preclude necessity defense
     * No obvious legislative purpose or policy reason to deny necessity defense
-  * (2) Necessity NOT a defense if situation brought about by D’s reckless or negligent conduct
+  * (2) Necessity **NOT a defense if situation brought about by D’s reckless or negligent conduct**

 * CL Necessity
-  * (1) No blame in developing the situation AND
+  * (1) **No blame** in developing the situation AND
-  * (2) D reasonably believed engaging in conduct was necessary to avoid a harm greater than a resulting harm which might result from the conduct AND
+  * (2) D **reasonably believed** engaging in conduct was necessary to avoid a harm greater than a resulting harm which might result from the conduct AND
   * (3) (split jurisdiction) Satisfying credibility factors is:
     * Required - D must notify law enforcement as soon as the threat ends
     * Not Required - D does not need to notify law enforcement, factors considered holistically